 4: Deep Work

 This book is also written by Cal Newport.
-And, just like the book how to win at college, I must recommend this book to every college student.
-Because in students’ life distraction is very common, they can’t stay focused in their studies in this distraction world.
+And, just like the book How to Win at College, I must recommend this book to every college student.
+Because in students’ life distraction is very common, and they can’t stay focused on their studies in this distracted world.

 But it’s not limited to college students only, any less productive person, who can’t give their best in their work and can’t stay focused this book is written for that person.

-The four best lessons from this book that can impact your life:
+The four best lessons from this book that can bring change in your life:

 - Work deeply (with practical tips)

 - Drain shallow works